NCBI-Hackathons/ApeShape/README.md

-# PrimateAncestralAlleles
+# ApeShape
-A Prototype for Defining the Ancestral Alleles for Ones that Modify Human Phenotypes
+### A Project endeavors to find the ancestral states of genetics variants provided by database.

 ## Please cite our work -- here is the ICMJE Standard Citation:
 ### ...and a link to the DOI: